 Our excellent sporting facilities combined with the modular nature of our courses make it easy for our students to gain experience of a huge range of sports, including disability sports, at every skill level.

 Choosing the right course of study with the right institution can be as complex as it is exciting.
 Our Schools and Colleges Outreach team is committed to providing the best possible information about attending university.

 We believe that experience and course placements can add real value to your qualification.
 We work closely with local businesses, including schools and hospitals, to ensure that our students' placements give them the ideal foundation for a great career.

-Our Academic Tutoring Scheme will help you to become a successful member of the University community and make the transition into higher education.
+Our Personal Academic Tutoring Scheme will help you to become a successful member of the University community and make the transition into higher education.